xaynetwork/cargo_tai/docs/README.md

 ![](../assets/created_project.png)

-As the last step, we start the app on our device via Xcode.
-This step will install the certificate that we have to accept via the phone settings `General` > `Device Management`.
+Finally, we start the app on our device via Xcode.
+This step will install the certificate on the phone that we have to accept via the settings `General` > `Device Management`.

+To find the right profile with which the project was created you can use the following command.

 ```shell
 security cms -D -i ~/Library/MobileDevice/Provisioning\ Profiles/<ID>.mobileprovision
 ```

+If the org identifier + the product name matches the last part of the `string`, you have found the right profile.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>